 Check Prices On Sport Sunglasses

 MSRP: $161 | Weight: 45 grams | UV Protection 100% | Lens Material: Crystal | Frame Material: Acetate

 We love to travel and hike around the world.
-A pair of sunglasses like the Wayfarers are perfect for mountain summits or new cities.
-I can wear them just as quickly in a suit as I do on a mountain summit.
+Sunglasses like the Wayfarers are perfect for mountain summits or new cities.
+I can wear them just as quickly in a suit as on a mountain summit.

 There are a few complaints about the Wayfarers for hiking.
 Crystal lenses and acetate frames make for quality sunglasses, but they are heavy.
-The nose bridge doesn’t stick to a sweaty nose well, and the fit is a little loose around the temples.
-I wouldn’t run in the Wayfarers or enjoy other mountain sports like climbing or mountain biking.
+The nose bridge doesn’t stick to a sweaty nose well, and the fit is slightly loose around the temples.
+I wouldn’t run in the Wayfarers or enjoy other mountain sports like climbing or biking.